 Cowboy Bebop (1997 – 1998)

-Starting off with a classic, Cowboy Bebop is one of the major crossover hits of ’90s anime.
+Starting off with one of the best anime series ever, Cowboy Bebop is one of the major crossover hits of ’90s anime.
 In the year 2071, bounty hunters Spike Spiegel, Jet Black, Faye Valentine, Ed, and their pet corgi Ein are constantly in search of work aboard their ship the Bebop.
 They face rivals and personal demons alike in their hopes of gaining lucrative contracts in the intergalactic wild west.

-More to binge: The best TV series of all time
+More to binge: The best animated series of all time

 Kinetic and thrilling, the seamless blend of futuristic technology with the gunslinging of your average western has been hugely influential.
 Director Shinichirō Watanabe originally wanted to make a movie, and said that when producing the episodes, he kept that format in mind.
 The 26 episodes enjoy the grandeur of one with the length of the other, giving the best of both worlds.